h2oai/authn-py/README.md

 - `refresh_token`: Refresh token which will used for the access token exchange.
 - `client_id`: OAuth 2.0 client id that will be used or the access token exchange.
+- `issuer_url` or `token_endpoint_url` **needs to be provided**
   - `issuer_url`: Base URL of the issuer.
 This URL will be used for the discovery to obtain token endpoint.
 Mutually exclusive with the token_endpoint_url argument.
   - `token_endpoint_url`: URL of the token endpoint that should be used for the access token exchange.
 Mutually exclusive with the issuer_url argument.
 - `client_secret`: Optional OAuth 2.0 client secret for the confidential clients.
 Used only when provided.
 - `scope`: Optionally sets the the scope for which the access token should be